John Lesson 19 Day 2

 Jesus said, I will ask the Father, and He will give you another Helper (Advocate/Comforter/Intercessor/Counselor/Strengthener/Standby)

-In this verse, the Greek word allos (Latin alius) translated “another” means “another of the same sort” or “one of two” unlike the Greek word Heteros which means “another as in a difference kind” (Greek-English Lexicon of the New Testament).
+In this verse, the Greek word allos (Latin alius) translated “another” means “another of the same sort” or “one of two” unlike the Greek word Heteros which means “another as in a different kind” (Greek-English Lexicon of the New Testament).
 So, when Jesus said He would ask the Father for “another Comforter” He meant the Comforter will be like Himself.

 4. Jesus Promises the Holy Spirit